OctopusDeploy/blog/blog/2019-10/bootstrap-linux-dev-environment/index.md

 ## Wrapping up

-Thanks for reading, I hope that if you are interested in making Linux your home OS, or even automating your windows environment with `docker` and `vagrant`, that this post helped in some way to get you started.
-Let us know in the comments how you go!
+Thanks for reading, I hope that if you are interested in making Linux your home OS, or interested about ways to leverage `docker` and `vagrant` in your favoured operating system, that this post helped in some way to get you started.
+Let us know in the comments about your favorite tools!